douglas-guyett-mg/crimson-pangolin/documentation/working-memory/semantic-memory-store/test-conditions.md

 - Recently accessed items (A, B, C) are preserved

 **Verification**:
-- Store contains A, B, C, F, G
+- Store contains exactly 5 items: [A, B, C, F, G]
-- D and E were evicted
+- Items D and E return null/not found when queried by their keys
+- `store.size()` equals 5

 ---